Bemidbar (parashah): Numbers chapter 4

 Reading Numbers 4:1–15, Maimonides taught that Levites carried the Ark on their shoulders instead of putting it on a wagon out of respect towards it and to prevent it from being damaged, and for the same reason, even the staves were not moved out of the rings.

 Reading Numbers 4:16, Judah HaLevi taught that from among the Levites, God chose Elazar, the finest and noblest of them, to oversee the oil for the light, the sweet incense, the daily meat offering, and the anointing oil, which Judah HaLevi saw as things to which the finer fire clings.
 Judah HaLevi cited this as part of a well-arranged system in which God could rest in an exalted state.

 In modern interpretation

 Modern scholarly interpretations of material in the parashah include:

 Numbers chapter 1

-Gordon Wenham noted that Numbers 1:53–3:10 called for Levites directed to kill any unauthorized Israelites drawing near to separate the Tabernacle from the Israelites encamped around it, just as Exodus 19:12–13 directed Mount Sinai to be fenced off and any trespasser to be stoned or shot.
+Wenham noted that Numbers 1:53–3:10 called for Levites directed to kill any unauthorized Israelites drawing near to separate the Tabernacle from the Israelites encamped around it, just as Exodus 19:12–13 directed Mount Sinai to be fenced off and any trespasser to be stoned or shot.
 And Numbers 4:1–20 provided that even the Kohathites appointed to carry the sacred furniture of the Tabernacle, such as the Ark and menorah, could not see these very holy objects uncovered.
-Thus the most potent symbols of God's presence and power shared God's holiness, and just as Exodus 33:20 tells that no person can see God's face and live, only priests could see these symbols of God's presence without dying.
+Thus, the most potent symbols of God's presence and power shared God's holiness, and just as Exodus 33:20 tells that no person can see God's face and live, only priests could see these symbols of God's presence without dying.